Henry Gunter: Trade Union achievements

 After moving to Birmingham, Gunter immediately joined the Communist Party of Great Britain (CPGB), playing an important role in the party for many years.
 Despite being educated as an accountant he was sent to work in a brass rolling mill in Deritend, where he was soon fired after he challenged the racist views of a shop steward.
 After finding another job in Erdington as a tool cutter and machine operator, he became an active member of the Amalgamated Engineering Union.
 One of his greatest achievements in the trade union movement was becoming the first black delegate to the Birmingham Trades Council.
 He achieved further success within the trade union movement after forwarding a successful motion to the Trades Union Congress, one of the largest trade unions in the United Kingdom, in support of the rights of immigrant workers in Britain.
-The motion stated:"In view of the appalling conditions which immigrant workers have to live under in Birmingham, we ask that the TUC demand that the government provide accommodation for the workers”.While serving as an active CPGB communist party activist, Gunter also helped form the Birmingham branch of the Caribbean Labour Congress, an organisation dedicated to promoting workers rights and universal suffrage in the Caribbean.
+The motion stated:In view of the appalling conditions which immigrant workers have to live under in Birmingham, we ask that the TUC demand that the government provide accommodation for the workersWhile serving as an active CPGB activist, Gunter also helped form the Birmingham branch of the Caribbean Labour Congress, an organisation dedicated to promoting workers rights and universal suffrage in the Caribbean.
 He often wrote articles for their newspaper Caribbean News.

 Fight against Birmingham racial segregation

-During the 1950s racial segregation in Britain, often dubbed as the "colour bar", was particularly strong in Birmingham.
-The local branch of the CPGB communist party asked Henry Gunter to write about the situation within the city.
+During the 1950s, racial segregation in Britain, often dubbed the "colour bar", was particularly strong in Birmingham, and the local branch of the CPGB asked Gunter to write about the situation within the city.
 Gunter wrote a work titled A Man's A Man: A Study of Colour Bar in Birmingham and an Answer (1954), which was published by the Communist Party of Great Britain.
 This work became a key British anti-racist text and had a national effect on how British people saw racial issues in the UK.

-Henry Gunter joined the Afro Caribbean Society and soon became its leader, addressing public meetings on racism and organising marches under the banner "No Colour Bar to Housing and Jobs".
-Gunter led the Afro Caribbean Society to campaign for an end to racial discrimination in Birmingham city's bus transport system which was refusing to hire black people.
-Gunter and the Afro Caribbean Society's campaign led the city council to change this policy and allow black people to join the bus services as employees.
+Gunter joined the Afro Caribbean Society and soon became its leader, addressing public meetings on racism and organising marches under the banner "No Colour Bar to Housing and Jobs".
+He led the Afro Caribbean Society to campaign for an end to racial discrimination in Birmingham city's bus transport system, which was refusing to hire black people, and the city council consequently changed this policy and allowed black people to join the bus services as employees.

-In 1958 Henry Gunter met American black civil rights legend Paul Robeson, who was very often a guest of British communist activists.
-Gunter also met Seretse Khama, who went onto become the president of Botswana.
-Other famous figures that Gunter became acquanted with include the famous black author and journalist George Padmore, and the politician Fenner Brockway.
+In 1958, Gunter met American black civil rights legend Paul Robeson, who was very often a guest of British communist activists.
+Gunter also met Seretse Khama, who went on to become the president of Botswana.
+Other famous figures with whom Gunter became acquanted include the pan-Africanist author and journalist George Padmore, and the politician Fenner Brockway.

-In 2003 he Henry Gunter was commended by the Black History Foundation, who honoured him for "his outstanding service to the city of Birmingham."
+In 2003, Gunter was commended by the Black History Foundation, who honoured him for "his outstanding service to the city of Birmingham."